- Please do not enter the facility without checking in with a LSA deck attendant or facility lifeguard.

 - Temperature / symptom checks will be conducted as attendance is taken prior to gaining entrance to the building.

-- Students should arrive 10 minutes prior to their scheduled lesson start time and ready to swim in their swimsuits and their own goggles (optional).
+- Students should arrive 10 minutes prior to their scheduled lesson start time so you can make your way to the check in area with your children ready to go in their swimsuits with their own goggles (optional).
 All children age 3 and under as well as any student that is not COMPLETELY potty trained are required to wear two non-disposable diapers for their lesson.

 - Each student is allowed 1 guardian to gain entrance to the building with them.
-All patrons/visitors must have facial coverings in their possession and wear them within 6 ft of another person.
+All patrons/visitors must have facial coverings and wear them at all times within the complex.

-- You will be led into the pool area exactly 5 minutes prior to your lesson start time by the deck attendant and other students in a distanced group.
+- You will be led into the pool area a few minutes prior to your lesson start time by the deck attendant and other students in a distanced group.

 - We are currently limiting the number of students for the instructional pool to 12 maximum.